Starstrider42/TestFlight-Configs/README.md

 * Electromagnetic thrusters typically have rated burn times of 10-20 minutes and reliabilities of 85-99.8%.
 They cannot explode or overheat.
 * Electrothermal thrusters typically have rated burn times of 10-20 minutes and reliabilities of 84-99.8%.
 They have similar failure modes to electromagnetic thrusters, but can also develop cooling problems.

+Below is the spreadsheet displaying various failure modes and their probabilities for respective engine types.
+Note that the numbers are calculated under the assumption that the engine do not have the ability to gimbal, and ignition failure + cold gas exhaust is not accounted for.

 | Engine type     | Shutdown | Low I<sub>sp</sub> | Low Thrust | Overheat | Explode |
 | --------------- | -------- | ------------------ | ---------- | -------- | ------- |
 | Liquid-Fuel     | 52%      | 26%                | 13%        | 6%       | 3%      |